Lutetium: Oxidation states

 Lutetium is usually found in the +3 oxidation state, like most other lanthanides.
 However, it can also be in the 0, +1 and +2 states as well.

 Isotopes

-Lutetium occurs on the Earth in form of two isotopes: lutetium-175 and lutetium-176.
+Lutetium occurs on the Earth in two isotopes: lutetium-175 and lutetium-176.
 Out of these two, only the former is stable, making the element monoisotopic.
 The latter one, lutetium-176, decays via beta decay with a half-life of 3.70×10^10 years; it makes up about 2.5% of natural lutetium.